Skip to content

 set_time(year: int, month: int, date: int, hour: int, minute: int, second: int, weekday: int) -> None

-Updates the Microcontroller's Real Time Clock (RTC) to the date and time passed
+Updates the Microcontroller's Real Time Clock (RTC).

 rv3028